Open Access Policy

 3.1.
 Contribution to Editorial Decisions – Peer review assists the editor in making editorial decisions and through the editorial communications with the author may also assist the author in improving the paper.
 Peer review is an essential component of formal scholarly communication, and lies at the heart of the scientific method.
 Publisher shares the view of many that all scholars who wish to contribute to publications have an obligation to do a fair share of reviewing.

 3.2.
-Promptness – Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor of "Bulletin of Restorative Medicine" and excuse himself from the review process.
+Promptness – Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor of "Bulletin of Rehabilitation Medicine" and excuse himself from the review process.

 3.3.
 Confidentiality – Any manuscripts received for review must be treated as confidential documents.
 They must not be shown to or discussed with others except as authorised by the editor.